 - Not yet fully mature research results, that may lack full validation but that still can stimulate discussions; papers should trigger discussion and raise awareness and reflection on specific topics, in research and/or industrial practice.

 NEMI papers must clearly motivate and illustrate a rationale for changing current practice and/or research in software architecture.
-Evaluation results are not required for NEMI papers (but if such results exist, then they may be presented, if only to give the reviewers a feel about the evaluation plan).
+Evaluation results are not required for NEMI papers (but if such results exist, then they may be presented, if only to give the reviewers an insight into the evaluation plan).
 Strong argumentation and reasoning is expected to inspire the readers.

 Out of scope

 A NEMI submission should not be just incremental results on existing research, nor disguised advertisements for previously published results, products, tools or methods, or experience reports.
-ICSA 2020 has several tracks and workshops where such works can be submitted.
+ICSA 2021 has several tracks and workshops where such work can be submitted.

 All submissions will be evaluated in terms of the following criteria:

-- Value: the problem is worth exploring, ideally real world use-inspired.
+- Value: the problem is worth exploring, ideally inspired by real-world use;

 - Impact: the potential for disruption of current practice and/or research;